-Katikati urban growth area
+Katikati urban growth

-Help determine Katikati's future growth
+May 2018 (help determine Katikati’s future growth)

 In early May, Council held landowner meetings and a public open day to discuss possible areas for future development.